Contact

 • Consent documents signed by the placing agency or state representative, authorizing the legal transfer of custody.

-• Finalized and signed copies of the negotiated adoption subsidy to ensure financial support is in place before the decree is signed.
+• Finalized and signed copies of the negotiated adoption subsidy—where available and approved under state rules—to ensure eligible support is in place before the decree is signed.

 This leads to the final hearing, a brief court appearance where the judge reviews the journey and signs the Final Decree of Adoption.
 The final administrative step is the issuance of an amended birth certificate, which reflects the child’s new legal name and your status as their parent.

-We also help families access New Jersey’s reimbursement for legal expenses, which often covers up to $2,000.
+We also help families navigate New Jersey’s program for nonrecurring adoption expenses, which may reimburse eligible legal and court costs up to the applicable program limit.

 Common Questions about Foster Care Adoption in New Jersey

-Contested adoptions involve procedural complexity, and it is natural to feel protective of the child during these times.
-Biological family member challenges are a primary concern for our clients.
+Contested situations involve procedural complexity, and it is natural to feel protective of the child during these times.
+When the state seeks a Termination of Parental Rights (TPR) to free a child for adoption, New Jersey courts do not simply perform a generalized balancing test.

 Timelines vary by the child’s legal status; finalization may take months if TPR is complete, or a year or more during reunification.